a13xe/Kali-Purple-alongside-Windows/README.md

 ### `✅ Step 5:` Start the Kali Linux Installation

 - When your computer restarts, it should boot from the Kali Linux USB drive.
 - You'll be presented with the Kali Linux boot menu.
-Choose the "Graphical Install" option to start the installation process.
+Choose the `Graphical Install` option to start the installation process.

 <div align="center">
 <img width=100% src="https://github.com/AlexeyLepov/Kali-Purple-alongside-Windows/assets/77492646/3a1acf44-f671-4870-82e3-cabd375a5208">